 - Did you know that on death your bank accounts and assets in the UAE will be frozen?

-- Are you aware that your assets will not automatically go to your spouse?
+- Are you aware that your assets may not automatically go to your spouse?

 Should anyone die whilst resident in the UAE, Sharia Law will be applied to any assets that are held in the UAE.
 This applies no matter the nationality, or religion, of the individual.